Tutoring & Testing

 The ALEKS placement test can be taken online from home through FlashLine.
 Students who wish to take ALEKS placement on-campus are welcome to do so during a Placement Testing time block.
 New students who have current ACT scores will be placed in reading and writing courses according to ACT reading and English subscores.

 New students who do not have current ACT scores must take ACCUPLACER reading and writing.
 ACCUPLACER is a comprehensive, self-paced computer testing program that helps place students into appropriate courses and maximizes the information colleges need to insure student success.

 A few hours of preparation could save you thousands of dollars!!

 We've identified the preparation materials that will put you on the right track as you begin your journey with Kent State University at Ashtabula.
 To find materials for the ACCUPLACER Reading Assessments, the ALEKS Math Assessment, and the WebCAPE Foreign Language Assessment Please visit the ACCUPLACER Placement Testing Preparation page.

 ALEKS is a powerful artificial intelligence (AI)-based assessment software product that zeros in on the student's mathematical strengths and weaknesses, reports its findings, and then if necessary provides a learning module to improve the student's knowledge and skill.
 ALEKS will not ask multiple choice questions.
 Before beginning the assessment, students will complete an online tutorial so they know how to enter answers in ALEKS.
 The tutorial and placement may take up to 90 minutes to complete.

-If students take the test remotely, they are expected to take the ALEKS placement assessment without assistance from another person or resource.
 Results from ALEKS will lead to placement in a mathematics course.
 If students complete the assessment using assistance, there is a strong chance that they will perform poorly in their mathematics course and have to pay tuition fees to retake it.